Tibbee/io_carnivores/README.md

 This is my first Blender addon, so please be gentle.
 Known issues:

-* Due to the way VTL stores vertices (as signed 16-bit integers, by doing `float * 16`) very small objects or very large ones will
+* Due to the way VTL stores vertices (as signed 16-bit integers, by doing `float * 16`) very small objects or very large ones will likely cause issues.
 * Likely much more ;)